Skip to content

 I hate those fake AV trojans!

-closeHey, just so you know ... this post is now about 2 years and 7 months old so it very well may contain broken links and/or outdated information.
-Please keep that in mind as I can't be held responsible for out-of-date content!
+closeHey, just so you know ... this post is now about 14 years and 10 months old.
+Please keep that in mind as it very well may contain broken links and/or outdated information.

 Today I had to clean another one of those fake anti-virus programs off of a machine at work.
 This one was called Personal Antivirus and bore a striking resemblance to AVG Free (which I use myself and usually recommend to others).